harrytwigg/aero-calculators/README.md

 # Aero Calculators

 Calculators for the SESA2025 and FEEG2005 modules at the University of Southampton.
-Includes cross-section, beams, and pin-jointed truss analysis amoung other things.
+Includes cross-section, beams, and pin-jointed truss analysis among other things.

 I coded these myself, example how to use functions based of lecture questions can be seen in the individual files.